anoma/taiga/book/src/exec.md

 # Taiga execution model

-balance check, vp check
-partial transactions
-solvers

-+ intents extend the execution model further, introducing programmability

 ## On a high level
-Taiga's execution model relies on the ideas of partial transactions and solvers.
+Taiga's execution model relies on the ideas of intents and solvers.
 Users express their interests and provide the resources to the solvers, and Taiga makes sure that the intents are satisfied atomically.

 Here is the high level description of the process, starting from expressing the user's preferences and ending up publishing a blockchain transaction representing the desired state transition: